B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 Sorry I’m late, but my train was held up.

-In the present circumstances, Weatherby would have wanted him to keep in touch.
+Weatherby would have wanted him to keep in touch.

 How long she would keep on getting away with it, she didn’t know.